EMAWOnline - Missouri upsets No. 15 Kansas State in walk-off fashion

 There were just too many mistakes the Wildcats made that kept the Tigers in it.

-Will Howard threw his third interception of the season in the first quarter.
+Howard threw his third interception of the season in the first quarter.
 Some uncharacteristic throws by Howard and drops by the Wildcats receivers ended drives and kept Missouri in the game.
 Kansas State knew they would get Missouri’s best shot, and they just couldn’t make enough plays to defeat them.

+It's worth noting that Howard played the majority of the second half of the game with a noticeable limp.
+He completed 25-of-39 passes for 270 yards, three touchdowns and one pick.

+“(Howard) was a warrior,” Klieman said.
+“He was banged up.
+Will played well, made one poor decision in the first half, but he threw the ball really well and under a lot of duress.
+They were going to lay their ears back and blitz.
+We made them pay a number of times, and we have to continue to do that because I think people are going to continue to pressure us.”

 It was a hard loss for the Wildcats fans and players, as this game has been talked about all summer, but the goal of the Big 12 Championship remains.
 They'll open up their title defense against newcomers UCF next week.